meetraj19/DwarfSignal_Classifier/README.md

 b).
 The CNN model processes these images to accurately detect and classify the signals.
 By automating the detection of dwarf signals, the system minimizes human error, ensures timely decision-making, and enhances overall train safety.

+The sample Dataset and the training Scripts are on the Master branch.

 ![Screenshot from 2025-01-23 14-29-46](https://github.com/user-attachments/assets/45db21fc-35ce-47b9-ba54-996ab50b88ff)